Deeper Commentary

 essential purpose of their God.

-I will take pleasure in it, and I will be glorified, says Yahweh- The idea of God ‘accepting’ or taking pleasure in Israel is found in Ez.
+I will take pleasure in it, and I will be glorified, says Yahweh- "That I might appear in glory", Heb.
+See on Hag.
+2:9.
+The idea of God ‘accepting’ or taking pleasure in Israel is found in Ez.
 43:27; when the temple was built and the sacrifices offered, “I will accept you”.
 If Judah resumed building the temple according to Ezekiel’s plan, “I will take pleasure” in it, God offered.
 They should be more committed to building the temple “that I may appear in my glory” (RSV).
 The glory of Yahweh as described at the end of Ezekiel could have appeared in Haggai’s time- but this wonderful possibility was held back by Israel’s petty minded, self-satisficing laziness.
 The same word is used in Ez.
 43:27- then, when the temple of Ezekiel was built, Yahweh would “accept / take pleasure in” His people and temple.
 But because they built and served Him with such a mean spirit, He did not “accept” them at that time (Mal.
 1:10,13 s.w.).
 Note how Hag.
 1:8 describes the need to go up onto the mountain and build the temple- as if to recall attention to Ezekiel’s opening vision of the temple as built on a mountain.
 But Judah would not, and therefore the Kingdom blessings of corn, new wine and oil, as well as fruitfulness on the mountains, were all withheld (Hag.
 1:11).

 Haggai's criticism of the returnees is more understandable if we